oschrenk/vim-journal/README.md

 ![example](https://raw.githubusercontent.com/irrationalistic/atom-tasks/master/images/tasks_example.png)

-Special formatting for .todo and .taskpaper files.
+Enhances capabilities and formatting for `.md` files.
 Allows you to easily add, complete, and archive your tasks.

 Adjust the settings to match your ideal style.
 Change all the markers to '-' to match taskpaper.